-The usual mechanism to provide feedback on Proposed Standards is an implementation experience report.
-In this document, the author summarizes implementation experience with the RPC-over-RDMA Version One protocol [RFC5666], and proposes improvements to the protocol specification based on implementer experience and frequently-asked questions.
+This document summarizes implementation experience with the RPC-over-RDMA Version One protocol [RFC5666], and proposes improvements to the protocol specification based on implementer experience, frequentlyasked questions, and interviews with a co-author of RFC 5666.

-The key contribution of this document is to highlight areas of RFC 5666 where independent good faith readings could result in distinct implementations that do not interoperate with each other.
-Improvements are proposed that remove ambiguities in the RPC-over-RDMA protocol specification.

-Correcting these issues is critical.
-Fresh implementations of RPCover-RDMA Version One continue to arise.
-Developers of existing implementations have discovered specification ambiguities that have led to real interoperability failures.
+A key contribution of this document is to highlight areas of RFC 5666 where independent good faith readings could result in distinct implementations that do not interoperate with each other.
+Correcting these specification issues is critical: fresh implementations of RPCover-RDMA Version One continue to arise.